axiom-data-science/portal-docs/DataCatalog.rst

 #.
 Select the range in each dimension (e.g., start time, stride, end time), and uncheck all unneeded variables.
 #.
 Select the output file type desired and submit the request to the server.
 When the data is bundled, it will download automatically.

-Downloading a Time Series from Gridded Data
+Download a Time Series from Gridded Data
 -------------------------------------------

 The portal provides access to time-series extraction of gridded data, also known as a "Virtual Sensor."